gbdev/rgbds/docs/CONTRIBUTING.md

 These simply check that RGBLINK's output matches some expected output.

+If a `.flags` file exists, its first line contains flags to pass to RGBLINK.
+(There may be more lines, which will be ignored; they can serve as comments to explain what the test is about.)

 A `.out` file **must** exist, and RGBLINK's total output must match that file's contents.